Permanent exhibition

 -

-With its 5,000 sq. ft. in the heart of Shefford Mountain, L'Observatoire is a contemporary setting for a permanent exhibition that mirrors an era; it is this quest for the beautiful, the great and the historic that guides the singular collector behind this project, François Rochon, towards the artists of his time, here and abroad.
+Spanning 5,000 square feet in the heart of the Shefford Mountains, the Observatoire serves as a contemporary setting for a permanent exhibition that aims to reflect an era; it is this quest for beauty, grandeur, and what will stand the test of time that guides the unique collector behind this project, François Rochon, toward the artists of his time, both local and international.

 The Observatory presents an overview of the Giverny Capital Collection, bringing together the work of some forty renowned artists including Richard Long, Rodney Graham, Ron Terada, Sophie Calle, Michael Snow, William Kentridge, Julia Dault, Doris Salcedo, Anne Truitt, Roni Horn, Olafur Eliasson, Nicolas Baier, Pierre Dorion, Jocelyne Aloucherie, Edmund Alleyn and Manuel Mathieu.